 Copyright © Nucleus Medical Media, Inc.

 If you have a serious allergic reaction or are with someone who does, call for emergency medical services or go to the nearest emergency room right away.

 You may be referred to a doctor who specializes in allergies.
 The doctor will:

 Tests may include:

-The doctor may ask you to keep a food diary.
+You may be asked to keep a food diary.
 This means you will write down your experiences with food, such as your eating habits and symptoms.
 This may help the doctor find out what food(s) may be causing your allergies.

 Talk with your doctor about the best treatment plan for you.
 Options include:

 The best treatment is to avoid peanuts, foods containing them, and foods that may have been exposed to them.
 Always read ingredient labels, even if you do not think the food contains peanuts.
 Most food labels will state whether the factory where a food was made also processes peanuts.
 If offered homemade foods, always ask about the ingredients to check for the presence of peanuts or peanut oil.

 If you do have a mild allergic reaction, you may be able to take antihistamines to reduce symptoms, like itching or hives.
 Talk with your doctor about medications that are right for you.

 For severe allergic reactions, you may need to inject yourself with epinephrine.
 Epinephrine is injected using an auto-injector (EpiPen, Twinject), which contains a syringe, needle, and a dose of the the medication.
 You inject the medication into your thigh.
 You should carry an auto-injector with you at all times.

 For any severe reaction, call for emergency medical services or go to the nearest emergency room right away.